 If a dog skin’s acid mantle is absent or diminished, bacteria, viruses, and other contaminants will cause dryness, flakiness, and even serious diseases.

 The ingredients for dog shampoos include colloidal oatmeal, aloe vera, menthol, and salicylic acid which relieve itching and indications of allergy.
-The lactic acid and glycerin replenish moisture, while the coconut oil keeps the dog’s hair glossy.
+Natural base oils such as Argon oil and coconut oil keeps your dog’s hair moisturized and glossy.

 Dog shampoos should maintain the normal pH level of the dog’s skin.
 Some dog shampoos indicate the pH level on the labels.
 Look for dog shampoos with apH level of around seven.